amnatariq290/Smart-Parking-System/README.md

-# 🚗 Smart Parking Allocation System (DSA Lab 10)
+# 🚗 Smart Parking Allocation System

-This is a Python-based Smart Parking Allocation System developed for **DSA Lab 10** by Amna Tariq at UET Taxila.
+This is a Python-based Smart Parking Allocation System developed  by Amna Tariq at UET Taxila.

 It simulates a multi-zone parking system that:
 - Handles multiple vehicle types (Bike, Car, Truck)